Intermediate Jacobians and the slice filtration: Proof of Theorem (2)

 \begin{lemma} Let $X$ and $Y$ be schemes of finite type over an algebraically closed field $k$.
-Assume that $X$ is integral and that each connected component of $Y$ is integral.
-If $X$ is quasi-projective over $k$, then for any function $f:{\rm cl}(Y)\rightarrow {\rm cl}(X)$, there are at most one morphism $Y\rightarrow X$ of schemes inducing $f$. \end{lemma} \begin{proof} The question is Zariski local on $Y$, so we reduce to the case when $Y$ is integral and affine.
-Then the statement follows from the classical fact that the category of varieties quasi-projective over $k$ is a full subcategory of the category of schemes over $k$. \end{proof} \begin{none} We review here several facts about intermediate Jacobians and Abel-Jacobi maps.
-Let $X$ be an $n$-dimensional connected scheme smooth and projective over ${\bf C}$, and let $d\in [1,n]$ be an integer. \begin{enumerate}[(1)] \item For $x\in {\rm cl}(X)$, we have the Albanese map
+Assume that $X$ is integral and each connected component of $Y$ is integral.
+If $X$ is quasi-projective over $k$, then for every function $f\colon {\rm cl}(Y)\rightarrow {\rm cl}(X)$ there are at most one morphism $Y\rightarrow X$ of schemes over $k$ naturally inducing $f$. \end{lemma} \begin{proof} The question is Zariski local on $Y$, so we may assume $Y$ is integral and affine.
+The statement follows from the classical fact that quasi-projective varieties over $k$ form a full subcategory of schemes over $k$. \end{proof} \begin{none} Here, we review several facts about intermediate Jacobians and Abel-Jacobi maps.
+Let $X$ be an $n$-dimensional smooth projective variety over ${\bf C}$, and let $d\in [1,n]$ be an integer. \begin{enumerate}[(1)] \item For every $x\in {\rm cl}(X)$ there is a morphism

-mapping $x$ to $0$. \item We have the intermediate Jacobian $J^d(X)$, which is a complex torus.
-See \cite[Definition 12.2]{Voi} for the definition. \item We have the Abel-Jacobi map